Free Printable Preserving Record Notebook

 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

-It's where I write down the name, date, and amounts of what I canned, dried, froze, and fermented for each year as well as a place to keep recipes.
+One of the things that has helped me SO much through my years of preserving produce from our garden is a small preserving notebook/journal.
+It’s where I write down the name, date, and amounts of what I canned, dried, froze, and fermented for each year as well as a place to keep recipes.

-It's a simple small 3-ring binder with notebook paper and dividers.
-The sections are separated into vegetables, fruits, pickling, and 'other' for recipes like ice cream toppings and syrups.
+It’s a simple 3-ring binder with notebook paper and dividers.
+The sections are separated into vegetables, fruits, pickling, and ‘other’ for recipes like ice cream toppings and syrups.

+At first I simply wrote things down to try and keep track of what I had made that year.
 But the beauty of this notebook really started to make itself known at about year three into my preserving journey.

 That’s when I could look back and see how many jars I made of certain recipes and when we ran out the next year.
 Then I knew how many jars we’d need to see us through an entire year and could prioritize my preserving